brews21/React_Project/README.md

 Deployment
 when using -- "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client" in the package.json, this is for the heroku build -- when using it to build the app on its server

+webhooks
+in package.json
+if on windows use current set up -- forever sendgrid_webhook.js if on linux replace with ./sendgrid_webhook.sh